What is TCM?

 Connection

 TCM and Daoism are connected and complement one another through a shared belief in the concept of balance, both within ourselves and the world around us, in order to find perfect health and harmony.
 Based on this concept of connection, we believe that healing begins with nature.
-Because of that belief we practice sustainable sourcing and donate 1% of all revenue to WildAid.
+Because of that belief, we practice sustainable sourcing and donate 1% of all revenue to WildAid.
 Learn more about our sourcing and sustainability here.

 How can I integrate TCM into my life?

 Curious about the practices of TCM, but don’t understand how to integrate the healing system into your life?
 Read our blog about 6 Holistic Practices from Chinese Medicine.
-Visit our product pages and see what herbal formula would most support your current health constitution and experience the power of Traditional Chinese Medicine for yourself!
+Visit our product pages and see which herbal formula would most support your current health constitution and experience the power of Traditional Chinese Medicine for yourself!

 Jane Veitenheimer is a Minneapolis-based writer who is passionate about vinyasa yoga and holistic healing.
 In her free time she juices, knits with her two cats, and goes on long hikes with her dog.